 Working alone can be great, but it has 2 major drawbacks – lack of accountability, which can also lead to a lack of responsibility.

-An accountability partner holds you responsible for reporting back on whether you have completed a particular task you have said you would do.
+An accountability partner holds you responsible for reporting on whether you have completed a particular task you said you would do.

 A true accountability partnership is mutual.

 In exchange for your partner’s accountability, you hold them accountable for their goals too.